J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/YARA/YARA.md

 ## 💡 Practical Usage & Findings

-Through this exercise, I gained a deeper understanding of how YARA can detect malware characteristics based on **strings and binary data**.
+Through this TryHackMe, I gained a deeper understanding of how YARA can detect malware characteristics based on **strings and binary data**.
 It highlights the power of rule-based detection and pattern recognition, particularly in static malware analysis.

 YARA's syntax and logic-based design make it suitable for: